 Sunglasses trends are a little less fickle than the rest of the fashion industry.
 Of course, styles still come in and out of fashion, but these changes are usually slower and easier for people to follow.
-Designer eyewear also has a certain luxury status that means a pair of designer sunglasses usually doesn’t date or become redundant in the same way as other fashion items.
+Designer eyewear also has a certain luxury status that means a pair of designer sunglasses usually doesn’t date or become redundant in the same way like other fashion items.
 In recent years, cat-eye sunglasses have become increasingly popular, and the trend isn’t showing any signs of slowing down!
-This guide defines what cat-eye sunglasses are, who they tend to suit best, and it explores three different designers’ approaches to the style.
+This guide defines what cat-eye sunglasses are, who they tend to suit best, and explores three different designers’ approaches to the style.

 What Exactly are Cat-eye Sunglasses

 Perhaps you’ve found your way to this blog because you’re not quite sure what cat-eye sunglasses are.
-Your confusion is well founded, as there are lots of different sunglasses that can all accurately be called ‘cat-eye sunglasses’.
+Your confusion is well-founded, as there are lots of different sunglasses that can all accurately be called ‘cat-eye sunglasses’.
 The main thing they all have in common is a slight flicking up in the upper outside corners of the rims.
 This diagonal line makes the sunglasses look slightly like a cat’s eyes.
 This shape — whether subtle or ostentatious — is always elegant and tends to suit people with feminine aesthetics.
 And it’s this inherent elegance and femininity that has made this sunglasses style so popular in recent years.